Cooper-Zhong/CS340-Final-Project/report.md

 - weight decay = 0 for `['bias', 'LayerNorm.bias', 'LayerNorm.weight']`
 - weight decay = 0.01 for the other layers
 - optimizer = BertAdam
-- loss function = F.binary_cross_entropy_with_logits()
+- loss function = F.binary_cross_entropy_with_logits(), with exponential weighted average smoothing.
 - `amp.initialize()` is used for mixed precision training, reducing memory usage and computation time.

-We trained the model on `kaggle` kernel, which takes around 8h.
-Checkout [the kaggle kernel](https://www.kaggle.com/code/cooperkaggle/toxic-bert-plain-vanila) to see the training process and the details.
+We trained the model in a `kaggle` kernel, which takes around 8h.
+Checkout [the kernel](https://www.kaggle.com/code/cooperkaggle/toxic-bert-plain-vanila) to see the training process and the details.

 ### Final Score